The kernel of the Gysin homomorphism for positive characteristic: Countability Lemmas

 \section{Countability Lemmas}

+The proofs can be found in \cite[\S 4]{BanGul}.
+They work in this new general case due to Noether normalization lemma \cite{ENoeth}, i.e. since $k$ is uncountable, we get an uncountable amount of hyperplanes.

-This section follows closely to \cite[\S 4]{BanGul}. \begin{lemma} Let $V$ be an irreducible quasi-projective variety over an uncountable field $k$ of arbitrary characteristic.
+\begin{lemma} Let $V$ be an irreducible quasi-projective variety over an uncountable field $k$ of arbitrary characteristic.
 Then $V$ cannot be written as a countable union of its Zariski closed subsets, each of which is not the whole of $V$. \end{lemma}